 - Provides export control support to other units within BU such as Purchasing, Travel, Global Programs, IRB, Human Resources, Financial Affairs, Office of the General Counsel and Technology Development.

 - Conducts focused training and outreach on export controls.

 - Manages the University laptop loaner program.

-The Office of Research Integrity (ORI), in cooperation with other offices, is responsible for developing and implementing the procedures outlined in this manual.
-The ECO within the ORI has direct day-to-day responsibility for administering the University’s export control program.
+The Office of Research Compliance (ORC), in cooperation with other offices, is responsible for developing and implementing the procedures outlined in this manual.
+The ECO within the ORC has direct day-to-day responsibility for administering the University’s export control program.